< Back to blog

 Duplicate data entryUpdate every file manuallyOne master record syncs in real time

-Inter-company entriesRe-key bills & invoicesOne form posts to both ledgers
+Inter-company entriesRe-key bills & invoicesOne entry can post to both ledgers—depending on how you set it up

 Remote team access (Desktop)VPN or costly hostingBrowser & mobile app; desktop syncs later